For Intro-to-Anthropology 2018 there were two readings:

 Ideas about natural world before evolution

 In order to understand the emergence of evolutionary ideas, it is important to know the context out of which these ideas developed.
-Before evolutionary thinking, European notions of the natural world combined Judaeo-Christian or biblical understandings with Greek philosophy (Lavenda & Schultz:33).
+Before evolutionary thinking, European notions of the natural world combined Judaeo-Christian or biblical understandings with Greek philosophy (Lavenda and Schultz 2018, 33).
 In some ways, these notions were quite different.
 Greek philosophy “thought the world had been, and would be, around forever” (33).
 In contrast, calculations from the Bible resulted in a world that was about 6000 years old, or as was once famously calculated, that the earth was created on October 23, 4004 B.C.
-(Lavenda & Schultz:38).
+(Lavenda and Schultz 2018, 38).

 Despite these differences, the Christian and Greek traditions shared the idea of essentialism, “a belief in an ideal world of perfect, eternal, unchanging forms that exist apart from the imperfect, changeable, physical world of living things” (33).
 For the Christian tradition, this meant that species had essences which were unchanged since creation.